 Ultimately, the life expectancy of these turtles is impossible to know for sure.
 Many factors will determine a turtle’s overall health and vitality.

 That said, you can do your part to improve the chances of your turtle living a long life.
 High-quality care can help you avoid potential diseases that will shorten their lifespan.

 Appearance & Colors

 From an appearance standpoint, Reeve’s turtles are relatively plain.
-Beyond their size, these turtles don’t have too many signature traits.
+Beyond their size, this turtle species don’t have too many signature traits.

 The carapace is usually dark in color, features shades of brown, olive green, and black.
 There aren’t any distinct patterns, either.
 The only identifying feature is three longitudinal keels.